audiophonics/rasptouch_volumio3/readme.md

 ### Installing a virtual keyboard

-**Sarting from version 3.5.0 the Touch Plugin already has an option to handle the virtual keyboard**
+**Starting from version 3.5.0 the Touch Plugin already has an option to handle the virtual keyboard**

  ![](https://www.audiophonics.fr/img/cms/Images/Blog/rasptouch_volumio_2023/plugin_kb.jpg)Open the plugin configuration and enable the virtual keyboard.